HerrZatacke/gb-printer-web/README.md

 * Export without frame
 * Other blendmodes than multiply for RGB-Images
 * allow some gesture navigation on touch devices
+* trash bin for raw-data of deleted images

 ## Local Setup
 You can run this app locally to directly use the gbp-emulator on your serial port